-The bq24610/7 controls external switches to prevent battery discharge back to the input, to connect the adapter to the system, and to connect the battery to the system using 6-V gate drives for better system efficiency.
-The bq24610/7 features Dynamic Power Management (DPM).
-These features reduce battery charge current when the input power limit is reached to avoid overloading the ac adapter when supplying the load and the battery charger simultaneously.
+The bq24616 controls external switches to prevent battery discharge back to the input and to connect the battery to the system using 6-V gate drives for system efficiency.
+The bq24616 features dynamic power management (DPM).
+The DPM reduces battery charge current when the input power limit is reached to avoid overloading the ac adapter while supplying the load and the battery charger simultaneously.
 A highly accurate current-sense amplifier enables precise measurement of input current from the ac adapter to monitor the overall system power.